dharkflower/base-10/README.md

 It compiles hypothetical example base 10 code to base 2 (binary) code.
 It's a some sort of hypothetical middleware or something, written in software, that would be transpiled to hardware.
 I don't even get it yet.

 ## Files
+`base10`: this is where you put the base 10 code that uses the system below.

-`base10`: this is where you put the base 10 code.
+`base2`: this is where you put the base 2 code that gets compiled to base 10 code.

 `index.js`: this pulls in the base 10 code and kicks out hybrid binary/trinary code

+`compile.js`: this analyzes base 2 code and optimizes it (theoretically)

 ## What about trinary?
 I don't know.
 I implemented it.